304 Vincent of Saragossa, martyr, is commemorated.

 1913 John Julian, hymnist, died (b.
 27 January 1839).
 His Dictionary of Hymnology is considered a standard reference work on the subject.

 1915 Anna B. Warner (b.
 31 August 1827), American hymn writer, died.
 She wrote the familiar children’s song, “Jesus Loves Me” for a dying boy.

 1922 Pope Benedict XV died (b.
 21 November 1854 as Giacomo Paolo Giovanni Battista della Chiesa).

 1966 William Mahler, the first Missouri Synod missionary to Brazil, died (b.
 16 November 1870, Polkwitz, Germany).

 1967 The Lutheran hospital at Abatan, Mountain Province, Philippines, was dedicated.

 1973 The Roe v.
-Wade decision, legalizing abortion in United States, was handed down by U.S. Supreme Court.
+Wade decision, legalizing abortion in the United States, was handed down by the U.S. Supreme Court.

 1976 Jean Garton, Lutherans for Life, spoke at the National Prayer Breakfast for Life in Washington, D.C.